sdiehl/wiwinwlh/tutorial.md

 ------------------

-Instead of modeling the real numbers on finite precision floating point numbers we alternatively work with ``Num`` which internally manipulate the power series expansions for the expressions when performing operations like arithmetic or transcendental functions without losing precision when performing intermediate computations.
+Instead of modeling the real numbers on finite precision floating point numbers we alternatively work with ``Num`` which internally manipulates the power series expansions for the expressions when performing operations like arithmetic or transcendental functions without losing precision when performing intermediate computations.
 Then we simply slice off a fixed number of terms and approximate